 The young South African soprano Vuvu Mpofu is already entering the international spotlight with her shimmering vocal quality and technique, boundless musicality, and authentic stage presence.
 Not yet 30, the singer is winning plaudits on the worlds’s stages for the warmth, elegance, and verve she brings to virtuosic coloratura repertoire.
 In 2019, she was awarded the prestigious John Christie Award at the Glyndebourne Festival, and she is also a recent prizewinner at the Operalia Competition and the Hans Gabor Belvedere Singing Competition.

-In the 2019/20 season, Vuvu will return to Glyndebourne as Gilda in a new production of Rigoletto; she will make her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; she will sing Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and she will return to the Bayerische Staatsoper as a Blumenmädchen Parsifal.
-On the concert platform she will make her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati and she will return to the Bergen Philharmonic Orchestra.
+In the 2019/20 season, Vuvu will return to Glyndebourne as Gilda in a new production of Rigoletto; she will make her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; she will sing Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and she will return to the Bayerische Staatsoper as a Blumenmädchen Parsifal and on the concert platform she will make her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati.

 A graduate of the University of Cape Town and a former member of the Cape Town Opera Studio, she has appeared with Cape Town Opera as Gilda Rigoletto; Violetta La Traviata; Rosina Il barbiere di Siviglia; Micaela Carmen and Pamina Die Zauberflöte.